Grannies armed with Molotov cocktails: Kyiv residents prepare for Russian troops

 The government has also urged people to make and use Molotovs against the Russians.
 The Ministry of Defence put out a tweet: “Make Molotov cocktails and take down the occupier.”

-Ms Kucherenko is among those who have responded with alacrity to the request, as have her relations , friends and neighbours.
+Ms Kucherenko is among those who have responded with alacrity to the request, as have her relations, friends and neighbours.

-A group of them sat together on Saturday afternoon at the home of Ms Kucherenko’s son Oleksiy in a residential street in a quiet part of the city to plan their operation.
+A group of them sit together on Saturday afternoon at the home of her son Oleksiy, in a residential street in a quiet part of the city, to plan their operation.

-They were armed with instructions from television and radio channels, as well as information gleaned from internet searches, on how to make the petrol bomb, and had some of the component parts.
+They are armed with instructions from television and radio channels, as well as information gleaned from internet searches, on how to make the petrol bomb, and they have to hand some of the component parts.

-There are various versions of Molotov cocktails, which were first used by Finnish forces against the Russians in the Winter War of 1939 and named after the Soviet foreign minister Vyacheslav Molotov of the Ribbentrop-Molotov pact.
+There are various versions of the Molotov cocktail, which was first used by Finnish forces against the Russians in the Winter war of 1939, and was named after the Soviet foreign minister Vyacheslav Molotov (of the Ribbentrop-Molotov pact).

-Ms Kucherenko and her friends had gone for the option of baking soda, Styrofoam, strips of old tyre, soap, cooking oil, what petrol they could find, vodka, large beer bottles, and wicks made out of torn up tea towels.
+Ms Kucherenko and her friends have gone for the option of baking soda, Styrofoam, strips of old tyre, soap, cooking oil, what petrol they can find, vodka, large beer bottles, and wicks made out of torn-up tea towels.

-Oleksiy, a 47-year-old accounts clerk, said, “I wasn’t sure at first about my mother getting involved in this at her age”, keeping his voice low to try and ensure that she would not hear.
-“But she was not going to leave Kyiv, she said that it was her duty to stay and help in any way she could, and she has been very active in plans for these Molotovs.”
+Oleksiy, a 47-year-old accounts clerk, says: “I wasn’t sure at first about my mother getting involved in this at her age.”
+He keeps his voice low to try to ensure that she doesn’t hear.
+“But she was not going to leave Kyiv – she said that it was her duty to stay and help in any way she could – and she has been very active in plans for these Molotovs.”

-Iryna, a neighbour, also wanted to point out how Ms Kucherenko has been a driving force on ‘Operation Molotov’.
+Iryna, a neighbour, also wants to point out that Ms Kucherenko has been a driving force of “Operation Molotov”.

-“I am very impressed at what she is doing at her age, it should be left to young people like me,” she said, adding with a peel of laughter: “I am only 66.”
+“I am very impressed at what she is doing at her age.
+It should be left to young people like me,” she says, adding with a peal of laughter: “I am only 66.”

-Iryna did not want her family name published, and none of the group wanted to be photographed, “just in case...” said Olekseyi.
-He had been training as a citizen volunteer - with a paintgun, but was due to pick up a real gun issued by the government a bit later.
-He left in time to be indoors before a curfew started at pm, wondering what kind of a gun he was going to get.
+Iryna does not want her family name published, and none of the group want to be photographed, “Just in case...” says Oleksiy.
+He has been training as a citizen volunteer, using a paint gun, but is due to pick up a real gun issued by the government later on.
+He leaves in time to be indoors before a curfew starts at 5pm, wondering what kind of a gun he is going to get.

 Others, however, have long been planning for this time.
-At a checkpoint near central Kyiv, Nicolai Kostyuk was dressed for war - at great expense.
-He was kitted out in what British soldiers refer to as “Gucci” to describe fashionable combat gear, sometimes mockingly.
+At a checkpoint near central Kyiv, Nicolai Kostyuk is dressed for war – at great expense.
+He is kitted out in what British soldiers refer to, sometimes mockingly, as “Gucci” – that is, fashionable combat gear.

-Mr Kostyuk was mostly in black, head to toe, from his helmet, to his sunglasses, to his body armour, to his boots.
-He would be completely black when rolling down his balaclava.
-He was armed with an American made WAC-47 automatic rifle, a derivative of the M16, configured to use Soviet-era 7.62x39mm cartridges, which he had bought from his savings.
+Mr Kostyuk is dressed in black from head to toe – from his helmet and his sunglasses to his body armour and his boots.
+He would be completely black if he rolled down his balaclava.
+He is armed with an American-made WAC-47 automatic rifle, a derivative of the M16, configured to use Soviet-era 7.62x39mm cartridges, which he bought with his savings.

-The black kit, said Mr Kostuyk, an IT programmer, was for nightfighting.
-“As you know they have attacked with rockets and artillery at night.
-They have also tried to get into the city at night,” he explained.
+The black kit, says Mr Kostuyk, an IT programmer, is for night fighting.
+“As you know, they have attacked with rockets and artillery at night.
+They have also tried to get into the city at night,” he explains.
 “So this will be good when they try to come again.”

-Mr Kostuyk had also taken part in citizen’s militia training.
-He had never, however, fired a shot in anger and one may wonder and worry about how he would fare if there was real streetfighting.
-He, however, had no doubt : “I am fully prepared for anything.”
+Mr Kostuyk has also taken part in citizens’ militia training.
+He has never, however, fired a shot in anger, and one may wonder and worry about how he would fare if there was real street-fighting.
+He, however, has no doubt: “I am fully prepared for anything.”

-There were others in the streets, however, who had seen plenty of action and were fully aware of what they faced.
-I had met one of them first in Donetsk in 2014 and then in Avdiivka, in the Donbas, three weeks ago.
+There are others in the streets, however, who have seen plenty of action, and are fully aware of what they might face.
+I met one of them first in Donetsk in 2014, and then in Avdiivka, in the Donbas, three weeks ago.

 The soldier, a member of one of the volunteer battalions, was due to return to his base, but is now part of the defence force for the capital.
 He had held in our meeting in Avdiivka that Vladimir Putin would not ultimately take military action.